Mathias Haydn: Life

-Maria Koller Haydn died 22 February 1754, aged 47.
+Maria Koller Haydn died on 22 February 1754, aged 47.
 The following year Mathias remarried, to "his servant girl of nineteen", whose maiden name was Maria Anna Seeder.
 The second marriage produced five children, none of whom survived to adulthood.

 Mathias lived on to 1763.
-This was long enough to see both of his composer sons reach professional success: Michael was a Kapellmeister at Grosswardein, and Joseph had become Vice-Kapellmeister (in fact, Kapellmeister in all but name) for the fabulously wealthy Esterházy family in Eisenstadt.
+This was long enough to see both of his composer sons reach professional success: Michael was a Kapellmeister at Großwardein, and Joseph had become Vice-Kapellmeister (in fact, Kapellmeister in all but name) for the fabulously wealthy Esterházy family in Eisenstadt.
 Haydn biographer Georg August Griesinger wrote (1810):

 Haydn's father thus had the pleasure of seeing his son in the uniform of [the Esterházy] family, blue, trimmed with gold, and of hearing from the Prince many eulogies of the talent of his son.

 Griesinger goes on to relate how Mathias died:

 A short time after this visit, a wood pile fell on Meister Mathias while he was at work.
 He suffered broken ribs and died soon hereafter.